Faculty Senate Bylaws

 Article V: Officers

 Section 2.
 The President, First Vice-President, and Second Vice-President shall be elected by the faculty from among the total Senate membership for one-year terms.
-Elections shall be held in accordance with the time established by Article IV, Section 7 and using the procedures of the Faculty Senate (see Article VIII).
-The Immediate Past President will serve as a non-voting member of the Executive Committee.
-Officers elected in Term II will take office at the first general faculty meeting of Term I.
+Membership consists of newly elected Senators and Senators with a year remaining in their term.
+Elections shall be held in accordance with the time established by Article IV and using the procedures of the Faculty Senate (see Article VIII).
+Officers elected in Term II will take office at the first general faculty meeting of Term I. When the President begins their term, they vacate their at-large or area representative seat.

 Section 3.
 In the event that the President of the Senate relinquishes his or her duties, the First Vice-President shall assume that office for the remainder of the term.
 The Senate shall fill vacancies of other officers by election of a member from the Senate at its next regular meeting.